dominicjonas/weather-47/README.md

 ## Issues
 - This was my first experience with manipulating data sent and fetched from an API.
 This was a challenge at first but after careful reading of the relevant documentation I had the app communicating as intended.
 - There was an issue with the very short use of the AccuWeather api token which expires and causes http errors.
+- Finding the right weather icons to fit with the UI was a challenge and went through several iterations before landing on what I think are the highest quality SVGs I could find.

 ## Wins
 - Gained valuable experience with API workflow.